-We are committed to providing exceptional and accessible service for all of our customers.
+We want to ensure that we are providing exceptional and accessible service for all of our customers.
 Goods and services will be provided in a manner that respects the dignity and independence to all customers.
-Policy #60-Accessibility & Customer Service outlines the provision of services to persons with disabilities that will be integrated wherever possible.
+The Accessibility & Customer Service – Policy 60 outlines the provision of services to persons with disabilities that will be integrated wherever possible.
 Persons with disabilities will be given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of the Township.

 Feedback from the public is welcomed as it may identify areas that require change and encourage continuous service improvements.
 Feedback from a member of the public about the delivery of goods and services to persons with disabilities may be given by telephone, in person, in writing or in electronic format.
 You are encouraged to use the following:

-Feedback is directed to the Township Clerk to be logged, investigated and reported through an annual reporting process.
+Feedback is directed to the Township’s Clerk’s Department.
 Staff within the Clerk’s Department will respond immediately to all queries relating to accessibility concerns.